Company-Owned Residential Apartment in Dubai – Guide

 Dubai’s property landscape is categorized into freehold and non-freehold zones.
 Freehold areas—such as Downtown Dubai, Dubai Marina, and projects by Danube Properties—allow both individuals and eligible companies, including certain offshore entities, to buy and own property with full rights.

 Non-freehold areas are limited to UAE and GCC nationals or companies with a specific local structure.
-It is important for company buyers to confirm the eligibility of their corporate entity for the targeted building or development.
+Company buyers need to confirm the eligibility of their corporate entity for the targeted building or development.
 Many popular Danube projects, for example, are located in zones that readily permit corporate ownership.

 Example: The Role of Free Zone Companies